Skip to main content

 Too often, Virginia’s first responders conclude a rewarding career only to approach retirement with no plan or a poorly designed plan that falls short of their retirement goals.
 This does not have to be the case.
 This comprehensive workshop is designed to equip first responders with the tools and knowledge needed to achieve financial independence.
 Participants will explore their relationship with money through exercises that uncover money beliefs and habits, discuss how these affect financial decisions, and learn financial principles often overlooked in traditional education.

 The workshop covers practical skills in budgeting and financial planning, helping attendees create and maintain realistic budgets, prioritize expenses, and manage spending habits.
-From discussing how credit agencies determine scores to exploring entrepreneurship opportunities and investment strategies, the content of the course is wide-ranging, but all focused on helping first responders develop financial habits and the knowledge that will lead them to financial strength.
+The course content is wide-ranging, from discussing how credit agencies determine scores to exploring entrepreneurship opportunities and investment strategies.
+The focus is on helping first responders develop financial habits and the knowledge that will lead them to financial strength.

 Topics to be addressed: